ACM-SIGBED/emsoft/names/d/Delmas, David.md

 # Delmas, David

-## EMSOFT 2015: 15th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2015: 15th International Conference on Embedded Software

 ### Towards an Industrial Use of Sound Static Analysis for the Verification of Concurrent Embedded Avionics Software
 Miné, Antoine | Delmas, David